 We had two types of noodles, the fried Tanghoon and Oh Mee (oyster mee).
-This clear glassy Tanghoon is fried dried with a good portion of prawns, meat and vegetable.
+This clear glassy Tanghoon is fried dried with a good portion of prawns, meat and vegetables.
 I find this noodle tasty with good wok hei.

 Looks good and tasted good too!

-We had the Hei Kean (deep fried prawn fritters).
+We had the Hei Kean (deep-fried prawn fritters).
 It was nicely done with a crispy batter and goes well with the chili sauce.
 Excellent snack indeed!

 Look at the freshness of the prawns…

 This restaurant makes one of the best Bak Kee soup in town.
 The steaming bowl of dark colored soup was well done with the right thickness.
-The main ingredients are fried pieces of pork that was coated with tapioca flour.
+The main ingredients are fried pieces of pork coated with tapioca flour.
 The fried meat is then boiled in the soup with lots of cabbage and leeks.

 All this specialty Hokkien dishes did whet up our appetite.
 We finished up all the dishes in no time.
 A very satisfying lunch for us with reasonable prices too.
 The restaurant remains a good place for Hokkien dishes in Penang.